The Cabaret Theatre

 February 2016

-AND THEN CAME THE BAD NEWS...ON JUNE 8, 2016...A FEW SHORT WEEKS BEFORE THE PLANNED OPENING!
+AND THEN CAME THE BAD NEWS...ON JUNE 8, 2016...A FEW SHORT WEEKS BEFORE THE PLANNED OPENI

 THE ASSURANCE THAT OUR BUILDING WOULD NOT NEED AN EXPENSIVE SPRINKLER SYSTEM...